+A holding company is a firm that doesn’t have any actually operations, but rather only has investments in other firms.
 Most businesses are organized as operating companies, meaning they manufacture items or provide services.
-Holding companies, on the other hand, only have investments in other companies; they don’t have any operations themselves.
+Essentially, a holding company invests in operating companies that actually produce goods or offer services.
 When a company has its own operations and also owns other companies, it’s known as a parent company rather than a holding company.
 Here is an overview of holding and parent companies, including how they are similar to and different from each other.

 The businesses that both holding and parent companies own are known as subsidiaries.
 If the holding or parent company owns 100 percent of the subsidiary, it’s called a wholly owned subsidiary.